 How does this help us stop wishing our life away?

 Research indicates that savoring a moment of experience for at least 30 seconds strengthens the traces of neural firing in our memory1.
 Not only are you maximizing the enjoyment in the moment, but there’s also the added benefit of allowing you to more easily recall these positive memories in times of stress.
+This is hugely important since we don’t have control over all the stressors in our lives, but we do control how we react to them.

 I’m guessing you’ve eaten while watching a show since most of us have done this a few times, if not regularly.
 Have you ever finished your meal and realized you don’t even remember tasting it?
 When you really think about it, it’s kind of a waste!
 You enjoyed your show, but completely missed your meal.
+I’m also guessing you could think of other examples where you’ve autopiloted through an activity.

 How do I start practicing mindfulness?